isabellafaccone/aquabytePersonal/pwais/mft-pg/datasets/README.md

 # MFT-PG Datasets

-You might want to symlink these to an external drive.
+NB: You may want to symlink these to an external drive.
+NB: You may want to [enable concurrent S3 requests](https://docs.aws.amazon.com/cli/latest/topic/s3-config.html)

 To pull:
 ```
-TODO mirror these on S3.  ask wai, I can't seem to list buckets from lambda quad idk
+cd mft-pg/datasets
+aws s3 sync --size-only s3://aquabyte-research/pwais/mft-pg/datasets_s3/ ./datasets_s3/
 ```

-## `gopro1`
+## Available Datasets:

+### `datasets_s3/gopro1`

 ~1500 images pulled from a GoPro video with Fish and Fish Head bounding boxes.
+These images are split into `train` and `test` chronologically-- the first half of the video is `train` and the second half is `test`.